1 Syntax for Modifiers: a generalization of linear-types syntax

 • A key design principle here is that modifiers affect the next item in the AST (if one exists).
 By keeping with this principle, we avoid the possibility of ambiguity: if some modifiers affected a previous element and some affected the next, then we could find ourselves in trouble.

-• The -Wunknown-modifiers warning is meant to enable future compatibility.
+• The -Wunrecognized-modifiers warning is meant to enable future compatibility.
 For example, suppose we want to label ambiguous types with %Ambiguous.
 It would be very annoying to use, say, CPP to remove the modifier for GHCs that do not support it.
 Instead, this proposal allows the modifier to be accepted and ignored.
 This would only work if Ambiguous is in scope in the type namespace.
 Additionally, a given GHC must know how to parse modifiers at the location where they are written.
-Perhaps a more complete design would modify the entire Haskell grammar putting modifiers wherever they could potentially make sense (and thus be more future compatible), but this proposal covers only types and terms (and not, say, class declarations).
+Perhaps a more complete design would modify the entire Haskell grammar putting modifiers wherever they could potentially make sense (and thus be more future compatible), but this proposal covers only some specific places.

 • Because modifiers are treated as types, they will typically begin with a capital letter.
 (Note that a polymorphic multiplicity is a type variable, and this is fine.)